People With Albinism Communities Program – Tanzania

 Since they have no way of protecting them in their own communities, the Tanzania government has chosen to collect people with albinism in camps, where they receive very minimal aid from other community-based or non-governmental organizations.

-Shinyanga is one of five regions in in the Lake Zone of northern Tanzania.
+Shinyanga is one of five regions in the Lake Zone of northern Tanzania.
 There are some 2,700 people living with albinism in the area; the family count is larger, because many families with children with albinism may not be people with albinism themselves.
 Conditions in the camp are brutal.
 Unemployment is virtually 100%.
 People are constantly sick, there is massive water scarcity, and it was not unheard of for people to walk 15 kilometers roundtrip to find water.
-There have been attacks on people of albinism when going for water, or simply using the bushes to relieve themselves.
+There have been attacks on people with albinism when going for water, or simply using the bushes to relieve themselves.
 There are no toilets.
 Typhoid and bacterial dysentery are common and almost universal.
 Life expectancy is short.

 The program we have developed contains projects implemented in four stages.
 The first, now completed, provided training in the manufacture, distribution, installation, and maintenance of BioSand Filters.
 This made it possible for two groups of people to set up small enterprises to sell the Filters while providing clean water for their own families and community.
 More than 500 have already been sold!
 This is the first effort to help reintegrate people with albinism into the larger community, as they have become the only available source of clean water technologies.
 Profits are now being used to spin off other small enterprises, such as chicken and goat raising or sewing projects.
 And the improvement in health has been extraordinary!